ErickDev-T/ErickDev-T/README.md

 🌱 Always learning new technologies, especially in design, back-end development, and software architecture.

-🎨 I also have a background in graphic design, which helps me bring a creative touch to my work.
+⚡ I also have a background in electronics, which allows me to bring an innovative and technical perspective to my work.

 <h4> Languages </h4>